 Once you set up everything above your service will now get an option for customers to schedule recurring bookings.
 Once a customer chooses the service and proceeds to the calendar with available dates the recurring option will be available.

 The customer needs to choose the date and time slot and then enable the “Repeat this appointment” option before he clicks “Continue”.

 If the “Repeat this appointment” option is enabled the customer will see another step in the booking form to set up recurrence (this step is shown above in the part where service settings are explained for each type of recurrence).

 After the customer chooses recurrence and proceed to the next step the list of recurring appointments will be shown with an option to edit or delete each of the recurring appointment.

 If some appointment isn’t available the adjusted time will be set and the whole appointment will be marked so the customer can know if he wants to change it or delete it.

 Using coupons with recurring appointments

 Using coupons for recurring appointments will be possible based on the settings that you set on the coupon side.
-If you set large coupon limit and don’t set limit by each customer, your customers will be able to use coupon for all recurring appointments no matter if they are paying just the first one or all of them.
-However, if you set limit and customer during the booking reaches that limit a message that a coupon limit is reached will be shown with a notice about the number of appointments on which the coupon has been applied.
+If you set a large coupon limit and don’t set a limit for each customer, your customers will be able to use coupons for all recurring appointments no matter if they are paying just the first one or all of them.
+However, if you set a limit and the customer during the booking reaches that limit a message that a coupon limit is reached will be shown with a notice about the number of appointments on which the coupon has been applied.